fpatron/Quilibrium-Toolkit/README.md

 install_watchdog | Monitor your node(s) and get notify about its/their status.
 start_watchdog | Start watchdog service on the specified target(s).
 stop_watchdog | Stop watchdog service on the specified target(s).
-restart_watchdog | Restart watchdog service on the specified target(s).

 [See "Monitor your node" guide for more information](docs/watchdog.md)